Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

               </HELP>
               </KEYWORD>

-:kword:`FILEorb`
+:kword:`FILEORB`
   This keyword allows one to set as reference wave function file instead of file:`JOBIPH` a different one, in particular an HDF5 file.
 If the MC-PDFT is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the kewyword :kword:`WJOB`.
 Example: `fileorb=wavefunction.h5`

-  .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="FILEorb" APPEAR="Set reference wave function file" KIND="SINGLE" LEVEL="BASIC">
+  .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="FILEORB" APPEAR="Set reference wave function file" KIND="STRING" LEVEL="BASIC">
-                                  %%Keyword: FILEorb <basic>
+                                  %%Keyword: FILEORB <basic>
               <HELP>
               Enables one to set the reference wave function file for an MC-PDFT run, in particular for an HDF5 formatted file.
               </HELP>